-You’ll meet new people who could help you in the future – and maybe provide a reference.
-Temporary jobs show that you’re keen to work.
-If you impress your employer, it could turn into something permanent.
+Although it's only temporary, a seasonal job will give you skills you can use all year round.
+Any job you do means experience for you CV, money and meeting new people who could help you in the future.
+Temporary jobs also show that you're keen to work and if you impress your employer, it could turn into something permanent.

 Looking for a job over Christmas?
-We’ll keep you updated on where to find one.
-Recruitment can start as early as September, so don’t wait too long.
+Recruitment can start as early as September, so do not wait too long.

 Retail, delivery and hospitality businesses are all busy from November to January.
 You might be dealing with shoppers, serving Christmas dinners or delivering presents.